liuyubobobo/heart-curve-cplusplus/readme.md

 ---

-If you have more ideas about how to draw a heart shape curve or any other beautiful shape curves, welcome to contact me.
+If you have more ideas about how to draw a heart shape curve or any other beautiful shape curves, please contact me.
 I'm looking forward to discussing the beauty of mathematics and computer science with you!

 **Personal Website**: [liuyubobobo.com](http://liuyubobobo.com)